strong-force-projects/thesis-gpt/README.md

 # thesis-gpt

 This project is work-in-progress and contains code to create a RAG-based LLM app that can chat with a `PDF` doc.
-It uses `docling` and `weaviate` to parse the document(s) and create a vector db.
+It uses `langchain` and `weaviate` to parse the document(s) and create a vector db.

 ## Setting Up Project